Why you should be paying careful attention to comms compliance

 The migraine-inducing effects of non-compliance

-Instant global scale sounds great on paper, but without cast-iron guarantees of long-term service stability, it’s just another bullet point in a sales presentation.
+Instant global scale sounds great on paper, but without cast-iron guarantees of long-term service stability and global compliance, it’s just another bullet point in a sales presentation.

 What does working with a non-compliant provider look like for enterprises?
 Worst-case scenario, we’re talking service disconnections without warning that affect entire markets with dreaded downtime, not to mention the possibility of lost phone numbers.